 Wash only full loads of clothes and air dry.

 Heating water can account for 15% of your energy costs.
 Install low-flow shower heads and fix leaky faucets.
-Contact Boston Water and Sewer Commission for a free water saving kit (www.BWSC.org)
+The Boston Water and Sewer Commission provides free water saving kits upon request.

 Repair leaky faucets.
 A steady drip of hot water can waste many gallons of water and the energy it takes to heat them.